-To make a stable package, first a separate branch must be created in the source tree, by copying the current trunk to a branch, as a 'release candidate'(RC), named with the version number plus the RC number, for example, 0.3rc1.
-Afterwards, only bug fixes are committed to that branch (unless we all agree to introduce a feature) on this release candidate; neither major changes in other areas of the game, thought documentation and artwork updates are fine.
-If we decide we need more testing after doing all the modifications to the release candidate, the same RC should be renamed to reflect the new number scheme (e.g. 0.3rc1 would be renamed to 0.3rc2).
-This allows easy access to the history of all files, and keeps the SVN structure clean (it might be worth adding a tag for previous RCs).
+To make a stable package, first a separate branch off master must be created in the source tree, by copying the current trunk to a branch, as a 'release candidate'(RC), named with the version number plus the RC number, for example, 0.3rc1.
+Afterwards, only bug fixes are committed to that branch (unless we all agree to introduce a feature) on this release candidate; no changes in other areas of the game, thought documentation and artwork updates are fine.
+If we decide we need more testing after doing all the modifications to the release candidate, a new branch is created from the previous rc branch (e.g. a new branch 0.9.3-rc2 created from 0.9.3-rc1).
+This allows easy access to the history of all files (it might be worth adding a tag for RCs).

-The final release is copied from the RC branch to the tag directory (using the release number as name).
-The branch will be removed to reflect the release number (e.g. 0.3rc2 -> 0.3).
+The final release is a new branch copied from the last RC branch, and a tag for the release is created.
 For now the branches should be kept in place, since it helps finding problems which might get reported for the release (if they can't be reproduced in the trunk anymore).
-We might decide on a delete-branch policy later, if this directory gets too full.
+We might decide on a delete-branch policy later.
 Also, the license under which STK is released requires us to provide the source code for at least 3 years for any binaries we provide.

 Committing changes during the preparation of a stable release

-- Any bug fixes to the RC branch should be independently committed to the trunk as well, just as they should be committed to the RC branch if it's meant for the trunk, but it applies to the RC.
+- Any bug fixes to the RC branch should be cherry-picked to master as well (or vice versa).
 While this adds a bit overhead of committing a change (since it has to be committed twice), it saves the time and complexity of merging all bug fixes into the trunk when the release is done, and keeps the trunk free for further development.

-- Any new patches not related to the RC or release should be committed to the trunk only.
+- Any new patches not related to the RC or release should be committed to master only.

 Checklist for stable releases